MASTER OF SCIENCE

-We seek students from all academic and professional backgrounds, from science and engineering to urban planning and policy.
 Your academic and professional experience need not be in a field directly linked to cities and urban issues.
 It is more important that you can demonstrate rigorous prior academic training and a passion for applying analytical skills to problem-solving in an urban context.

 In addition to a strong academic record and test scores, successful applicants typically have an undergraduate or masters degree in science, mathematics, engineering, or in the social sciences, along with the aptitude and inspiration to apply quantitative and mathematics skills to the betterment of urban life.
 In the past, we have also had competitive applicants who have obtained these skills through online courses or work experience.